 We have been reading the delightful Yoo-Hoo Ladybug this week for the Virtual Book Club.
 This is a charming story by Mem Fox where you have to find a ladybug on every page.
 It is a repetitive story which is great for children to join in with.

-To go with the story we decided to make our own ladybugs.
-I thought it would be nice to make a ladybug stained glass window.
+To go with the story we decided to make our own Ladybug Sun Catchers.
+Or if you prefer, ladybug stained glass windows!

 - Contact Paper (sticky back plastic)